Power station: By duty

-Non-dispatchable plants include such sources as wind and solar energy; while their long-term contribution to system energy supply is predictable, on a short-term (daily or hourly) base their energy must be used as available since generation cannot be deferred.
+Non-dispatchable plants include sources such as wind and solar energy; while their long-term contribution to system energy supply is predictable, on a short-term (daily or hourly) basis their energy must be used as available since generation cannot be deferred.
 Contractual arrangements ("take or pay") with independent power producers or system interconnections to other networks may be effectively non-dispatchable.